Contact Us

 • Understand their expectations and requirements.

-All in all, ISO 42001—and its requirements regarding responsible AI and data management processes—can help you enhance the quality, security, and reliability of your AI systems while also ensuring that you develop and use said systems ethically.
+All in all, ISO 42001—and its requirements regarding responsible AI and data management processes—can help you enhance the quality, security, and reliability of your AI systems while also ensuring that you mature and use said systems ethically.

 How to Prepare for ISO 42001 Certification

 In preparing for ISO 42001, the obvious first step is to simply sit down with the standard itself.
 And if you’ve already undergone ISO 27001 certification, there’s good news—ISO 42001, with its seven primary clauses and four annexes, is laid out very similarly to ISO 27001.
+The ISO 42001 clauses define the requirements that you must meet, and its Annex A lists controls that can be implemented to satisfy those requirements.

 Do You Need an ISO 42001 Readiness Assessment?